circonus/docs/content/irondb/api/rebalance.md

 }
 ```

-## Abort The Current In Progress Topology Rebalance
+## Abort the Current in Progress Topology Rebalance

 This API call is for aborting the current rebalancing to a new topology.